badlogic/mariozechner.at/src/posts/2025-08-15-mcp-vs-cli/index.md

 My aim wasn't to create a fully scientific evaluation.
 For that, you should check out [Eugene Yan's blog](https://eugeneyan.com/writing/llm-evaluators/), which has fantastic information.
 I just aim at getting some basic stats with which I can annoy people at a party.

-Here's the bird's eye view of my evaluation: I define three tasks that require the agent to use a tool with which it can start a process, send input, and get output - basically what terminalcp and similar tools support.
-I then define all the tools we want to test: terminalcp MCP server, terminalcp CLI, tmux, and screen.
+Here's the bird's eye view: I defined three tasks requiring terminal control (start process, send input, get output) and four tools to test: terminalcp MCP server, terminalcp CLI, tmux, and screen.
 The [task definitions](https://github.com/badlogic/terminalcp/tree/main/test/eval/tasks) and [tool definitions](https://github.com/badlogic/terminalcp/tree/main/test/eval/tools) are simple markdown files.
 Tool definitions include some frontmatter that defines how to add them to Claude Code's toolset if necessary, as well as how to clean up after a run that used this tool.
 These are the inputs to my evaluation framework.

 The super hacky [evaluation framework](https://github.com/badlogic/terminalcp/tree/main/test/eval) works like this:

-1. **Run the tests**: For each task and tool combination, the framework spawns a fresh Claude Code instance with a clean config.
-No custom MCPs, no CLAUDE.md files, nothing.
-Since LLMs are non-deterministic and outputs may vary, each task/tool combination is run 10 times.
-It combines the task description and tool definition into a single prompt with some glue that tells the agent to output TASK_COMPLETE or TASK_FAILED markers at the end, which can be parsed.
-The Claude Code instance is driven via the TerminalManager discussed above, so the test runner can nudge Claude to continue if it stalls out.
-At the end of each run, it issues the `/cost` command to get time taken, token usage, and cost.
+1. **Run the tests**: For each task and tool combination, the framework spawns a fresh Claude Code instance with a clean config (no custom MCPs, no CLAUDE.md files).
+Each task/tool combination is run 10 times since LLMs are non-deterministic.
+The framework combines the task and tool definitions into a single prompt with instructions to output TASK_COMPLETE or TASK_FAILED markers.
+The Claude Code instance is driven via TerminalManager so the test runner can nudge Claude if it stalls.
+At the end of each run, it issues `/cost` to capture time, tokens, and cost.

 2. **Capture everything**: Each run produces multiple output files:
    - The prompt that was sent
    - The terminal scrollback buffer (what you'd see on screen)
    - The raw ANSI stream (with and without escape codes)

-3. **Extract statistics**: Once all the runs are complete, a separate script parses the outputs to extract:
-   - Success/failure (looks for TASK_COMPLETE and TASK_FAILED markers)
-   - Total cost in dollars
-   - Wall time duration
-   - Token usage by model (input, output, cache)
+3. **Extract statistics**: Parses outputs for success/failure markers, cost, time, and token usage by model.

-4. **Judge with Claude**: The framework uses Claude Code to judge the runs for a specific task and tool combination, reading all the output files and assessing what went well, what failed, and why.
-It's also instructed to suggest improvements that would make it easier for the agent to perform the task.
-In a second step, we invoke Claude again and give it all the judgments for the task/tool combinations and ask it to rank the tools for that specific task, along with tool-by-tool analysis, key insights, and recommendations.
+4. **Judge with Claude**: The framework uses Claude Code to judge each task/tool combination, reading outputs and assessing what worked, what failed, and why.
+It also suggests improvements for the task.
+In a second pass, Claude ranks all tools for each task with analysis, insights, and recommendations.

 The framework can run evaluations in parallel, repeat them multiple times for consistency, and handles cleanup between runs.
 A full run produces a lot of files.

 <img src="media/mdfiles.png" loading="lazy" />

-Which is why I use Claude as a judge to give me some initial insights which I can then check by hand.
+Which is why I use Claude as a judge to give me some initial insights I can then use to navigate the files for manual analysis.

 Let's have a quick look at the tools and task definitions.